Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 24. Mustard

 This yellow condiment is one of our favorite sauces for meats, salads, and sausages.
-The sauce’s primary component, mustard seeds, which give it its fiery kick, is whence it derives its name.
+The sauce’s primary component, mustard seeds, gives it its fiery kick, hence its name.

 Today’s selection of mustard condiments is made possible by adding additional components, including vinegar, lemon juice, and salt.

-Furthermore, You may be sure that your favorite sauce is giving you some nutrients in addition to a punch of taste because mustard seeds are known to contain selenium and omega-3 fatty acids.
+Furthermore, you may be sure that your favorite sauce is providing you with some nutrients in addition to a punch of taste because mustard seeds are known to contain selenium and omega-3 fatty acids.

 25. Olive Oil

-Depending on its quality, olive oil can come in various colors, typically green to yellow.
+Olive oil can be of various colors, typically green to yellow, depending on its quality.
 One of the mainstays of a Mediterranean diet, olive oil is a rich source of vitamins A, D, K, and E, antioxidants, omega-5 fatty acids, and other elements that support good health.

-It is beneficial for your heart and memory when consumed in moderation and as part of a balanced diet.
+It benefits your heart and memory when consumed in moderation and as part of a balanced diet.

-Olive oil has positive effects on your skin and is a common ingredient in massage oils and other cosmetic treatments.
-This is one of the foods that are yellow.
+Olive oil, one of the yellow foods, positively affects the skin and is a common ingredient in massage oils and other cosmetic treatments.

 26. Passion Fruit